 After you graduate your degree in Sociology or Social Work (and after you party all night), you can go get serious and apply to various types of jobs.
 Which ones do you think are suited for you?

 And now the info you’ve probably been waiting for: what are the typical salaries for graduates in these two disciplines.
 When it comes down to your salary, you should first know that it mostly depends on where you decide to work and what career path you take.
-The average pay is usually:
+For example, the average pay in the US is usually:

 So, now that you’ve learned everything you need to know about these two types of degrees, feel free to go and change society for the better!